 In this tutorial, you will learn about Python Variables.
 Variables are a container to store or hold the various type of data.
 Variables are kept your code more organized and maintained.
-Every programming language has a variable type and most are common in term of definition, name, and property of variables.
+Every programming language has a variable type and most are common in terms of definition, name, and property of variables.

 A Syntax of Python since Python 3.5 and above, you declare a variable type like this: